nishakm/VexStatusJustificationDiagrams/README.md

 The "b" version is the changes requested at the meeting.

-If a "c" version exists, it is to show an alernative way (eg I wasn't sure which was decided at meeting so I did both).
+If a "c" version exists, it is to show an alternative way (eg I wasn't sure which was decided at meeting so I did both).

 3.2-Legend.b.drawio.png has the following changes:
 - it is no longer 'empty', it is the 'code is vulnerable' case